arinmirza/vrpms/README.md

     $ pre-commit install

+Format the entire codebase under the root:

+    $ black .

 You can set up black as a file watcher in PyCharm so that your code is automatically formatted on each save, as documented in the black docs_.

 ### Test